This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 This data helps answer the most important questions:

-Does AI know my brand?
+Does AI know my brand

-How often is it recommended?
+How often is it recommended

-In which position does it appear?
+In which position does it appear

-Does AI describe the brand positively, neutrally, or negatively?
+Does AI describe the brand positively, neutrally, or negatively

-What sources affect AI’s answers?
+What sources influence AI’s answers

-How does my brand compare to the competition?
+How does my brand compare to the competition

 In the prompt details you can check: